 The son was informed that ner last wish was that he stay with his team.
-Then he announced he would do as she desired.
+Then he announced he would do as sin desired.

-The telegram to Mrs. Rogers Hornesby from Austin had much to do with his decision.
+Mrs. Rogers Hornesby from Austin had much to do with his decision.
 It was signed "the folks" and said: